umich-its-networking/python-packaging-training-2019-05/advanced/publicly-distributing-packages.md

 ---
-title: Publicly Distributing a Package Through PyPi
+title: Publicly Distributing a Package Through PyPI
 ---

-This tutorial follows the [packaging web application guide]({{ "/advanced/packaging-web-applications" | relative_url }}) and shows how a distribution can be uploaded to PyPi for public use

-## Upload to Test PyPi for Experimentation Purposes

-Uploading to Test PyPi won't affect the real index, since its repository is separate from PyPi
+PyPI is the official Python package repository.
+If we want to first experiment with uploading to a test repository so we don't affect the main index, we can push instead to [test.pypi](https://test.pypi.org/)

-1. Create an account for [Test PyPi](https://test.pypi.org/account/register/)
+To do this, first you will need to create an account for [Test PyPi](https://test.pypi.org/account/register/)

-2. Install Twine for interacting with PyPi
+There are several tools that allow you to interact with PyPI.
+For our purposes, we'll be using [Twine](https://github.com/pypa/twine):

 ```terminal
 $ python -m pip install --user --upgrade twine